truera/trulens/docs/trulens_eval/evaluation/feedback_selectors/selecting_components.md

 json_like['app']['combine_documents_chain']['_call']
 ```

-This structure can also be seen in the TruLens Evaluations UI by clicking on a
+The application structure can also be viewed in the TruLens user inerface.
-component of interest in the timeline.
+You can view this structure on the `Evaluations` page by scrolling down to the
+`Timeline`.

 The top level record also contains these helper accessors

 - `RecordInput = Record.main_input` -- points to the main input part of a
   Record.
-This is the first argument to the root method of an app (for langchain
+This is the first argument to the root method of an app (for
-  Chains this is the `__call__` method).
+  langchain Chains this is the `__call__` method).

 - `RecordOutput = Record.main_output` -- points to the main output part of a
   Record.
-This is the output of the root method of an app (i.e. `__call__` for
+This is the output of the root method of an app (i.e. `__call__`
-  langchain Chains).
+  for langchain Chains).

-- `RecordCalls = Record.app` -- points to the root of the app-structured mirror
+- `RecordCalls = Record.app` -- points to the root of the app-structured
-  of calls in a record.
+  mirror of calls in a record.
 See **App-organized Calls** Section above.

 ## Multiple Inputs Per Argument